 Customer Support and Add-ons

 FreeTaxUSA also charges extra for services that other free programs include for free, such as audit support, amended tax returns, and priority customer support.
-By comparison, the free version of TaxAct offers audit support and amended returns for free, while the free version of H&R Block offers all three for free.
+Then again, the $6.99 Deluxe pricetag is pretty manageable.

 Like most competing tax prep programs, FreeTaxUSA has an accuracy guarantee that reimburses filers without limit for any IRS tax liabilities or penalties incurred due to errors, omissions, or inaccuracies attributable to the platform’s software.
 However, state tax liabilities or penalties aren’t covered by this guarantee.

 FreeTaxUSA also has a maximum refund guarantee for both editions.
 If you get a bigger refund or lower tax liability when you prepare an identical return with a competitor, you’re entitled to a refund of your prep fees.

 By using this plan, you pay nothing to file your federal return, and $12.95 for each state return.
 Since it includes the vast majority of IRS forms and schedules, it’s ideal for tax situations of virtually any complexity.
 That said, because the Free Edition lacks priority customer support and audit assistance, it’s not a good option for novice filers and those who worry about the potential of an IRS or state audit.

 - All Supported IRS and State Forms.
 Free Edition users enjoy access to all the IRS and state forms supported by FreeTaxUSA, including Schedules A, B, C, D, E, and K. These forms cover a wide range of situations, from small business and freelance income to capital gains from the sale of a home or other valuable asset.